-Individuals may request parental responsibilities via a dissolution of marriage, by filing a parentage petition, or coupled with an order or protection.
+Individuals may request parenting time via a dissolution of marriage, by filing a parentage petition, or coupled with an order of protection.
 These options and the wording they include should be discussed in detail with an individual’s custody lawyers.

 Filing for the Allocation of Parental Responsibilities